-- 1 Frustration sets in 3 Mental stress. - 2 The intrusion attempt raises an alarm - 3 A second problem is created, something important is damaged or fails.
-The skill used is no longer effective. - 4 The intrusion attempt leaves a trail that identifies the hacker - The computer reboots because of important system processes failing but are fine after the reboot. - 6 Loose connection to the computer, will have to find a new intrusion method. - 7 Hacker's computer is exposed.
-Looses 1d10x20 BP of it's own. - 8 An onlooker or other character working with the hacker gets frustrated at a lack of progress.
-3 Mental stress to the other character - 9 The problem is now immune to the skill used. - 10 Lose ground, the system gains 30 BP.
+- 1 Frustration sets in 3 Mental stress. - 2 The intrusion attempt raises an alarm - 3 An important file is encrypted with a BP of 5. - 4 The intrusion attempt leaves a trail that identifies the hacker - 5 The computer reboots because of important system processes failing but are fine after the reboot. - 6 Loose connection to the computer, will have to find a new intrusion method. - 7 Hacker's computer is exposed.
+Looses 2d6 BP of it's own. - 8 An onlooker or other character working with the hacker gets frustrated at a lack of progress.
+3 Mental stress to the other character - 9 The problem is now immune to the skill used. - 10 Lose ground, the system gains 2 BP.